Web API

 orpath_to_privkey

 (path to a private key).
-All Processing Workers, which will be deployed, must be declared under theworkers
+All Processing Workers, which should be deployed, must be declared under theworkers

 property.
 In casedeploy_type